What Nerve Pain Feels Like

 Some develop unusual triggers that make them overly sensitive to certain conditions.
 This may be caused by heightened sensitivity (hypersensitivity) of the nerves to stimulation.
 For example, nerve sensitivity to touch can cause pain in some people with herpes zoster; they can't tolerate clothing or sheets touching the infected area.
 Other nerve damage can result in painful body positions during standing or sitting.

 Not all nerve damage results in pain.
 Loss of feeling or numbness may occur.
 Although it may not be painful, the numbness usually results in decreased sensitivity of the sense of touch that can interfere with dexterity in the hands.
 This can make activities like typing, shoe-tying, or playing a musical instrument difficult.

 Some nerve pain is worse at night, causing difficulty sleeping.
 This loss of sleep can cause additional health problems so people with this type of nerve pain need to discuss the problem with their doctor to receive early treatment.

 Numbness or reduction/loss of the sense of touch can be dangerous because it affects balance and muscle strength.
 This may require braces, canes, or walkers to prevent falls.

 Although some nerve damage may cause numbness instead of pain, this can still be harmful.
 Numbness may mask damage to traumatized extremities like the feet.
 People with this type of nerve damage can benefit from regularly examining their extremities for possible overlooked injuries.

 Nerve Pain Progression

-Nerve pain often is progressive, especially if the root cause (for example, diabetes) is not treated.
+Nerve pain is often progressive, especially if the root cause (for example, diabetes) is not treated.
 The usual progression of nerve pain is that it begins far away from the brain and spinal cord (hands and feet) and spreads backwards (retrograde) towards the arms and legs.
 With appropriate treatment, the progression may be halted and, in some cases, reversed.